realworldocaml/book/book/testing/README.md

 also lets you test aspects of your code that aren't exposed by its external interface.

-While this sounds appealing at first glance, putting tests the approach has several downsides.
+While this sounds appealing at first glance, putting tests in libraries has several downsides.

 - **Test bloat**.
 When your tests are written as a part of your library, it means that every user of your library has to link in that testing